csparkresearch/ExpEYES17-Qt/README.md

 ## Housekeeping

-`make clean` wipes out all generated files and leves only sources.
+`make clean` wipes out all generated files and leaves only sources.